learning-unlimited/ESP-Website/docs/admin/releases/13/README.rst

 Program management changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 - When importing the settings from a previous program, class registration module info settings, student class registration module info settings, and tag settings are now copied to the new program.
 New programs based on previous programs should now function almost exactly like the previous programs.
+- Added new program tags to change the tolerance (in minutes) of contiguous blocks for the teacher availability page and for scheduling purposes.
+- Added custom widgets to many of the tag settings (preventing potentially site-breaking tag values).
+- Added a new tag `grade_increment_date` that allows admins to adjust when student grades increment (e.g. before or after a summer program).

 User search modules changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~